Voiced by: Masaya Matsukaze (JP), Corey Marshall (EN)

-- Boobs of Steel: A leader of the deadly Chiyoumen, and Word of God says her bust measures at 98 cm.
-To put that into perspective, she outdoes the entire Dead or Alive cast, beaten only by the recently-introduced Honoka who measures at 99 cm.
+- Boobs of Steel: By far the bustiest woman in the franchise, and an expert martial artist who serves as one of the leaders of the Chi You Men.
+Suzuki stated in a Kickstarter Q&A that her bust measures at a massive 98 cm.
+To put that into perspective, she outdoes the entire Dead or Alive cast, beaten only by Honoka who measures at 99 cm.

 - Early-Bird Cameo: She appeared as an animation in the Shenmue Goodies VMU minigame found on the Shenmue Passport, as well as making a brief appearance in one of the side story comics in the XBox version of Shenmue II, before being set to appear in Shenmue III.

-- Femme Fatale: Described in official materials as the deadly siren of the Chiyoumen who wears a voluptuous red dress, likes to seduce and confuse people as well as her prey.
+- Femme Fatale: Described in official materials as the deadly siren of the Chi You Men who wears a voluptuous red dress, and enjoys seducing and confusing her prey.